-But there's still a long way to go before companies reach the level of sophistication needed to really drive Industry 4.0 applications.
-Only 20% of industrial manufacturing companies rate the maturity of their data analytics capabilities as advanced - a result that is only marginally above the 18% reported across all the sectors surveyed.
+There's still a long way to go before companies reach the level of sophistication needed to really drive Industry 4.0 applications.
+Only 19% of engineering and construction companies rate the maturity of their data analytics capabilities as advanced - a result that is in line with other sectors.

 A key challenge is skills.
-It's an issue for all companies but is felt even more acutely by those in industrial manufacturing.
-Around half (51%) pinpoint lack of data analytics skills in their own workforce as a particular data analytics challenge compared with 53% across all the sectors we surveyed.
-And nearly three quarters (73%) cite increasing in-house data analytics technology and skill levels as the single biggest improvement route to boost their data analytics capabilities (versus 69% in the survey as a whole).
+It's an issue for all companies but is felt even more acutely by those in engineering and construction.
+Nearly three fifths (59%) pinpoint lack of data analytics skills in their own workforce as a particular data analytics challenge compared with 53% across all the sectors we surveyed.
+And nearly three quarters (72%) cite increasing in-house data analytics technology and skill levels as the single biggest improvement route to boost their data analytics capabilities (versus 69% in the survey as a whole).